leyijiang17/ag-translator/README.md

 ## Status

 This is an early, solo-built prototype, currently scoped to toric geometry (cones, fans, polytopes, toric varieties, divisors, class/Picard groups) — the area covered by the initial test corpus.
-The glossary is a living document: every real translation run is a chance to catch and fix a wrong entry, and it's already been corrected once against a real OSCAR v1.5.0 + Macaulay2 install (see the glossary file's changelog note).
+The glossary is a living document: every real translation run is a chance to catch and fix a wrong entry, and it's already been corrected once against a real OSCAR v1.5.0 + Macaulay2.
 Extending it to other areas of commutative algebra/algebraic geometry (Gröbner bases in general, sheaf cohomology, etc.) is a natural next step and contributions are welcome — see below.

 ## Test corpus